jordisabadell/kilometresolidari-staticweb/README.md

     "token" : [your Instance ID Token],
     "notification": {
       "title": "Test message",
-      "body": "This is a test message from FCM."
+      "body": "This is a test message from Postman."
     },
     "webpush": {
       "fcm_options": {